From £133,1207

 Maserati GranTurismo review 2024 rear cornering

-It’s unique in the class for using air suspension, and Maserati has tuned it to have a much more relaxed gait than the AMG GT, or even the BMW 8 Series.
-Its long-wave ride has none of the tetchiness one might associate with a car that’s trying to be too sporty and the levels of road noise are quite subdued.
+It's a little unusual in the class for using air suspension, and Maserati has tuned it to have a much more relaxed gait than the AMG GT; or even the BMW 8 Series.
+Its long-wave ride has none of the tetchiness one might associate with a car that's trying to be too sporty and the levels of road noise are quite subdued.

 In the coupé in particular there’s good visibility, which breeds confidence by making the car easy to place on the road, which in turn creates a sense of compactness at odds with dimensions that record nearly five metres nose to tail and two metres across the hips.